 Soil Conditions: Like most spring-blooming bulbs, hyacinths should be planted in good soil that has a loose texture and is well-drained.

-Perennial Gardens: Hyacinths bloom when most gardens are still waking up.
+Perennial Gardens: Hyacinths are in bloom when most other plants are still just waking up.
 Planting groups of hyacinth bulbs at the front of a perennial garden will provide a welcome burst of color and give you an early start on the season.

 Flower Beds and Walkways: Planting hyacinths near a doorway or along a walkway will let you enjoy their fragrance every time you pass by.
 For a knockout display of early spring color, mix and match hyacinths with daffodils, emperor tulips, early double tulips and muscari.

 Cutting Gardens: Plant extra hyacinths an area where you won’t mind cutting the flowers.
 This way you can enjoy their fragrance indoors as well as out.
 Hyacinths are long-lasting in a vase and look lovely on their own or mixed with tulips and other early spring blossoms.

 Containers: Hyacinths are a great choice for pots and planters.
 As the bulbs come into bloom, you can move the containers to a prominent location where it's easy to appreciate the beauty and fragrance of the flowers.